 IO2 – Board Game – Learning Experience

-It will be designed for a minimum of 12 participants, a maximum of 40 participants.
-They will be divided into 4 teams (minimum 3 people / team, maximum 10 people / team).
-The difference between the number of players in the teams cannot be greater than 1 (ie there may be 3 teams of 3 and 4 each).
 The game will be played in turn, with each team waiting for the turn to give it with the dice.
 Advancement on the board is only done by throwing the dice.
 While a team gives the dice, the other teams have the right to interact with each other (negotiate, create strategies, talk, ask), but they have no right to change anything on the game board until they move.
 Within each team, each player will have another role.
 Depending on the role played at the beginning of the game, each player is allowed different actions (eg: only the negotiator can negotiate resources, only the ambassador may propose alliances).

 The main aim is to discover the island.
 The island is made out of hexagon tiles.
 Each hexagon tile has a card on it.
 By advancing on the map, participants uncover a card.
 Each card can be either a learning card, curse card, challenge card, gold card.
 There are 77 learning cards.
 Each learning card contains one sub-skill of the learning to learn competence, that have been identified by the partners in the research phase of the Intellectual Output.
 By discovering learning cards, participant develop their learning-to-lean competence and also transversal skills.
 Of course, by playing the game itself, participants develop transversal skills and soft skills such as efficient communication, communication in foreign language, communication in mother tongue, negotiation, problem solving, prioritizing tasks.